Lucid Dreaming: An Introduction and How-To Guide by Psychic Jenna

 You can also expand on how you communicate, and, if you have difficulty, it may be an indication of an energy or an emotional block that has been inhibiting you from contact previously.
 Don’t get disheartened if the person or being you’re trying to contact doesn’t show up at the first try.
 But don’t be too terribly surprised if it works too!
 Once you get more comfortable with lucid dreaming itself, as well as learning how YOU call out and reach out to the “other side”, the easier this whole process will become.

-Most people are able to establish SOME form of contact the first- or second-time trying mediumship through lucid dreaming.
-Those who struggle will usually find a reason WHY they are unable to make contact, which if you do have a block of some kind, you can address it at that point to remove it.
+Most people are able to establish SOME form of contact the first- or second time trying mediumship through lucid dreaming.
+Those who struggle will usually find a reason WHY they are unable to make contact, and if you do have a block of some kind, you can address it at that point to remove it.
 Two of the most common blocks people have are fear and grief.

 Grief IS a blocking emotion.
 It is an intense, powerful, and deeply moving emotion that is incredibly difficult to deal with and extraordinarily painful, but it also tends to block us from spirit communication.
 Believe it or not, grief serves a purpose as a transitionary period in which you’re adapting and growing, even when it feels as though the world is standing still.
 However, as it is also a period of time where we are aching and longing for contact with the person who has passed, grief acts as a small “bubble” around us and makes contacting those closest to us so much harder.
 That being said, once some of the more intense periods of grief have passed, the process of contacting and communicating with those who have passed will get easier.